-Traditionally, a quality audit is the process of systematic examination of a quality system carried out by an internal or external quality auditor or an audit team.
+Traditionally, a quality assurance is the process of systematic examination of a quality system carried out by an internal or external quality assurance or audit team.
 In healthcare contact centers with interaction recording

-, Quality Audit also refers to a valuable set of tools that ensure personnel are well trained, adhere to performance standards, and have supporting records that show compliance with regulations.
-Examples of best practices using Quality Audit tools include both proactive and reactive training, actionable feedback, and supplemental record keeping that supports compliance requirements.
+, Quality Assurance also refers to a valuable set of tools that ensure personnel are well trained, adhere to performance standards, and have supporting records that show compliance with regulations.
+Examples of best practices using Quality Assurance tools include both proactive and reactive training, actionable feedback, and supplemental record keeping that supports compliance requirements.

 Training & Procedures